 In July 2022, the Task Force published a multi-state action plan to support electrification of MHD vehicles.
 The action plan includes strategies and recommendations to accomplish the goals of the MOU, including limiting all new MHD vehicle sales in the signatory states to ZEVs by 2050, accelerating the deployment of MHD ZEVs, and ensuring MHD ZEV deployment also benefits disadvantaged communities.

 For more information, see the Medium- and Heavy-Duty ZEVs: Action Plan Development Process website.

 Public Electric Utility Services Authorization

 Public electric utilities may provide electricity to charge electric vehicles (EVs) as unregulated or regulated services and may recover the costs of distribution system and infrastructure investments to accommodate EV charging.
-The Colorado Public Utilities Commission (Commission) should consider revenues from charging EVs in the utilities service territory in evaluating the retail rate impact from the development of EV charging stations, which cannot exceed 0.005% of the total annual revenue requirements of the utility.
+The Colorado Public Utilities Commission (PUC) must evaluate the impact EV charging revenue has on utility retail rates, which cannot exceed 0.5% of the total annual revenue requirements of the utility.

-Public electric utilities are required to file an application with the Commission for widespread transportation electrification programs every three years.
-Programs may include investments or incentives to facilitate the deployment of customer- or utility-owned EV charging stations and associated electrical equipment, facilitate electrification of public transit and other vehicle fleets, rate designs or programs that encourage EV charging, and customer education, outreach, and incentive programs that increase awareness of transportation electrification.
+Public electric utilities are required to file an application with the PUC for widespread transportation electrification programs every three years.
+Programs may include investments or incentives to facilitate the deployment of customer- or utility-owned EV charging stations and associated electrical equipment, support the electrification of public transit and other vehicle fleets, create rate designs or programs that encourage EV charging, and conduct customer education, outreach, and incentive programs that increase awareness of transportation electrification.

 Regional Electric Vehicle (REV) West Plan